vinhDev3006/vinhDev3006/README.md

 ## 🤖 Currently working on:

 - Developing an AI project using PyTorch and TensorFlow🔬🤖
-- Designing and coding a dynamic website using ReactJS and NodeJS 🌐💻
+- Designing and coding a dynamic website using NextJS 🌐💻

 ## 🤝 Looking to collaborate on: